sandmman/swift-enterprise-demo/README.md

 Note that the [IBM Bluemix buildpack for Swift](https://github.com/IBM-Swift/swift-buildpack) is used for the deployment of this app to Bluemix.
 This IBM Bluemix Runtime for Swift is currently installed in the following Bluemix regions: US South, United Kingdom, and Sydney.

 ### Using the Bluemix command line
 You can also manually deploy the Swift-Enterprise-Demo app to Bluemix.
 Though not as magical as using the Bluemix button above, manually deploying the app gives you some insights about what is happening behind the scenes.
-Remember that you'd need the Cloud Foundry [command line](https://www.ng.bluemix.net/docs/starters/install_cli.html) and Bluemix [command line](http://clis.stage1.ng.bluemix.net/ui/home.html) installed on your system to deploy the app to Bluemix.
+Remember that you'd need the Bluemix [command line](http://clis.ng.bluemix.net/ui/home.html) installed on your system to deploy the app to Bluemix.

 Execute the following command to clone the Git repository: